xenia-project/xenia/README.md

 ### What kind of machine do I need to run this?

-You'll need 64-bit Windows 7 with a processor supporting at least AVX1.
+You'll need 64-bit Windows 8 with a processor supporting at least AVX2 - in other words, a Haswell.
-It's only tested on Windows 8 and that may become a requirement as several of the APIs exposed there are beneficial to emulation.
 In general if you have to ask if your machine is good enough to run games at a decent speed the answer is no.

 ### What about Linux/OSX?